Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 Why the first implementation looks bad:

-1. The logic of room placement takes into account the geometric proximity of the doors, but not the length of the corridor.
+1. The logic of room placement takes into account the geometric proximity of the doors but not the length of the corridor.
 For example, look at the green and light purple rooms on the left in the middle: the doors are close to each other, but the corridor should go around one of the rooms.
 2. Choosing random doors for connection creates a feeling of "artificiality".
 A live person (dungeon architect) would connect them in a more optimal way.
 Also, there will be problems with using doors from the inner parts of the dungeon when generating large dungeons.

 Let's fix these issues: